svitelli/final_project_artist_books/pages/about.md

 ## About the Metadata

-[Here]((https://go.iu.edu/4Rgj)) is a link to the metadata application profile (MAP) I created to build this digital library.
+The metadata application profile (MAP) I used to build this digital library can be found on the Metadata Application Profile page.
 I used two controlled vocabularies for the “subject” metadata field, the [Proposed International Standard Nomenclature for Fields of Science and Technology (SKOS)](https://skos.um.es/unesco6/#:~:text=The%20Proposed%20international%20standard%20nomenclature,by%20the%20Scientific%20Advisory%20Committee.) for science subjects, and [Getty’s Art & Architecture Thesaurus (AAT)](https://www.getty.edu/research/tools/vocabularies/aat/) for art subjects.

 ## Technology Information